Cycling the South Downs Way Southern England

 ARRIVAL DAY: At Eastbourne.
 Fitting out with your bike.
 Your 1st nights’ accommodation is in the seaside town of Eastbourne.
 There are many places to eat in the town centre from fish and chip shops to luxury restaurants (not included).
 Overnight Eastbourne, England.

-DAY TWO: Eastbourne to Kingston near Lewes.
-Distance approx. 20 miles (32km).
-After breakfast you would picked up your bikes from the shop and begin the ride through Eastbourne on a cycle route out of the town.
+DAY ONE: Eastbourne to Kingston near Lewes.
+Distance approx. 20 miles (32 km).
+After breakfast you will pick up your bikes from the shop and begin the ride through Eastbourne on a cycle route out of the town.
 This will give you time to get used to your bikes before starting on the South Downs Way.
 Rising fairly gently onto the Downs the views become more spectacular as you go, back over Eastbourne and the East Coast behind you.
 Riding through this area of outstanding natural beauty you reach Alfriston, an opportunity for lunch or refreshments and to have a rest.
 Climbing gently onto the Downs again you will see the historical enigma the Long Man cut into Wilmington Hill.
-Dropping down to cross the River Ouse you leave route slightly to reach your next accommodation for tonight at Kingston near Lewes, England.
+Dropping down to cross the River Ouse you leave the route slightly to reach your next accommodation at Kingston near Lewes, England.

-DAY THREE: Kingston near Lewes to Storrington.
-Distance approx. 24 miles (38km).
-Rejoining the route from Kingston is quiet steep, but you could always push your bike.
-Once on top the views are outstanding as you ride over rolling hills to a deep cut in a hillside known as Devils Dyke, with its Hotel a good place to stop for lunch.
-On through open fields full of cattle and horses you will pass shallow depressions in the Downs these are known as dew ponds, there purpose was to supply drinking water for sheep.
-The Way takes you on a plateau-like section over Steyning with splendid views on either side, also grand buildings like Weston House.
+DAY TWO: Kingston near Lewes to Storrington.
+Distance approx. 24 miles (38 km).
+Rejoining the route from Kingston will be quite steep, but you could always push your bike.
+Once on top the views are outstanding as you ride over rolling hills to a deep cut in a hillside known as Devils Dyke, with its hotel a good place to stop for lunch.
+On through open fields full of cattle and horses you will pass shallow depressions in the Downs known as ‘dew ponds’.
+Their purpose was to supply drinking water for sheep.
+The Way takes you on a plateau-like section over Steyning with splendid views on either side, including grand buildings like Weston House.
 Heading north you leave the route to your next overnight stop at Storrington, England.

-DAY FOUR: Storrington to East Meon.
-Distance approx. 27 miles (43km).
-It is a steep climb back on to the Downs, but alternative you could ride on the road to Amberley, where you can meet the route at a lower level.
-But you will eventually have to climb up to enjoy the wonderful views, from the highest point of the South Downs Way Crown Tegleaze at 830 feet.
+DAY THREE: Storrington to East Meon.
+Distance approx. 27 miles (43 km).
+It is a steep climb back on to the Downs, but alternatively you could ride on the road to Amberley, where you can meet the route at a lower level.
+You will eventually have to climb up to enjoy the wonderful views from the highest point of the South Downs Way, Crown Tegleaze at 830 feet.
 You will notice the route becomes increasingly greener as you go, with more grass on the trail and trees lining this section.
-Cocking is an opportunity for lunch if you have not brought a packed one, which would save dropping down only to go back up again afterwards.
-Overnight East Meon, England.
+Cocking is an opportunity for lunch if you have not brought a packed one, which would save you from having to drop down only to go back up again afterwards.
+Overnight: East Meon, England.

-DAY FIVE: East Meon to Winchester.
-Distance approx. 18 miles (29km).
-Today your last days ride is quite short and easy, so you should arrive at Winchester mid afternoon.
+DAY FOUR: East Meon to Winchester.
+Distance approx. 18 miles (29 km).
+Today (your last day’s ride) is quite short and easy, so you should arrive at Winchester mid afternoon.
 This allows you plenty of time to have a good look around this ancient city, which in Saxon and Norman times was the capital of England.
-Winchester has a lot of fine historical buildings for you to see and although the Cathedral has a circular cycle route around it, Winchester is probably best seen on foot.
-So you may like to leave the bike at your accommodation for tonight and enjoy this impressive city, with its good selection of bars and restaurants, where you can celebrate the completion of this tour.
-Overnight Winchester, England.
+Winchester has a lot of fine historical buildings for you to see and although the cathedral has a circular cycle route around it, Winchester is probably best seen on foot.
+So you may like to leave your bike at your accommodation for tonight and enjoy this impressive city, with its good selection of bars and restaurants, where you can celebrate the completion of this tour.
+Overnight: Winchester, England.